 Crispy Baked Wings with Carolina Mustard Sauce from Lemons for Lulu

-Want truly crispy chicken drumsticks without the hassle of deep-frying?
+Want truly crispy baked buffalo chicken without the hassle of deep-frying?
 Read on to discover the trick for crispy skin every time.
 Paleo and low carb.

 - 1/2 tsp kosher salt